Head women's soccer coach

 - Ensures safe and cost effective travel to and from contests.

 - Directs the process of raising additional funds for assigned sport with approval of the Director of Athletics.

-- Actively participates in athletic department functions and meetings, and in college committees as assigned.
+- Actively participates in athletic department functions and meetings, and in university committees as assigned.

 - Performs related duties as assigned.